Mental Health and Abortions among Young Women: Time-varying Unobserved Heterogeneity, Health Behaviors, and Risky Decisions: Introduction

-An innovative approach to quantify the effect of an abortion denial on women's lives is the Turnaway Study.\footnote{The Turnaway Study collects individual longitudinal information of women who received an abortion and women who were denied an abortion due to ineligibility based on cut-off dates in the US.
-The study followed women over five years after the initial abortion encounter to collect information about health, well-being, education, and labor market outcomes \citep{miller2020happens}.} Using this data, \cite{biggs2017women} find no effect of abortion on depression.
-There are two potential concerns with this study: First, women who are in time for an abortion might differ substantially in terms of unobservables from women who were late.
-Second, the sample size is rather small, implying that potential effects would need to be very large to be detected.
+An innovative approach to quantify the effect of abortion denial on women's lives is the Turnaway Study.\footnote{The Turnaway Study collects individual longitudinal information of women who received an abortion and women who were denied an abortion due to ineligibility based on cut-off dates in the US.
+The study followed women over five years after the initial abortion encounter to collect information about health, well-being, education, and labor market outcomes \citep{miller2020happens}.} With this data, \cite{biggs2017women} find no effect of abortion on depression.
+However, there are two potential concerns with the Turnaway study: First, the treatment and control groups differ substantially in their observable characteristics.
+This raises concerns about potential differences in unobservables and endogenous selection into treatment and control groups.
+Second, the sample size is very small, and thus power is an issue, implying that effects would need to be very large to be detected.
+At least in \cite{biggs2017women}, this leads to very wide confidence intervals and inconclusive results.